Nevue Fine Art Marketing

 You don’t want to go through all that work to create a quality video and then have nobody see it simply because YouTube’s algorithm doesn’t list it in their Suggested Videos due to a lack of activity on their page.

-The same holds true for other social media platforms.
+The same holds for other social media platforms.

 If you do not post frequently enough on Facebook, Twitter, and other platforms, your work may not rank as highly in search results, leading to fewer people seeing it.

 Then there’s audience alienation itself.
-Whether you post on Facebook, Twitter, Instagram, Pinterest, YouTube, or any number of other platforms, if you don’t post enough, people tend to forget about you.
+Whether you post on Facebook, Twitter, Instagram, Pinterest, YouTube, or any other platform, people tend to forget about you if you don’t post enough.

-There are a couple of ways to help prevent this starting by automating posts with a social media management tool.
+A couple of ways to help prevent this include automating posts with a social media management tool.

-If you feel you are too busy to post or Tweet in the moment, this can be a good way to plan posts ahead of time.
+If you feel too busy to post or Tweet at the moment, this can be a good way to plan posts ahead of time.

 You could also plan to post using easy, recurring hashtags on Twitter that give natural prompts and an increased chance of gaining traction.